 The main reason you might choose not to donate to this fund is if you do not agree with the views of the fund management team.
 For example, you may not be convinced of the arguments in favour of supporting meta charities, or you may want to donate only to a select subset of meta charities.
 In particular, you may prefer that your money go directly toward helping others, with as little ambiguity as possible.

 You have concerns about conflicts of interest or grantmaker independence

 All members of the fund management team are actively involved in the effective altruism community and have both professional and personal relationships with many of those working at meta organizations that may receive grants from this fund.
-Nick Beckstead (an advisor to the Fund) is a member of the Centre for Effective Altruism's board.
+Nick Beckstead (an advisor to the Fund) is a member of the Effective Venture's board.

-The Centre for Effective Altruism, which manages EA Funds (including product, website and financial infrastructure), works to build the effective altruism community and has received grants from this fund.
+Effective Ventures, an organization that supports EA Funds (including product, website and financial infrastructure), works to build the effective altruism community and has received grants from this fund.

 EA Infrastructure Fund FAQ